 The lens is a Summilux 23mm f/1.7 ASPH.
 So it’s wide, fast, and aspherical to reduce spherical distortion.
 But it’s also a fixed lens in two senses: one is that it’s hard-wired to the camera, so you can’t detach it and swap it for a different lens.
-The other is that it has a fixed focal length, with no zoom.
+The other is that it has a fixed focal length (i.e., a prime lens) with no zoom.

-It’s notably lacking the kinds of bells and whistles.
-That of course isn’t an oversight–it’s the Leica way.
+It notably lacks the kinds of bells and whistles that some other cameras include.
+That, of course, isn’t an oversight–it’s the Leica way.
 The emphasis is very much on crafting a top-notch tool that lets your focus on taking the photo without buttons and features getting in the way.
 Whether it has gone too far in that direction for this particular kind of camera is very much a matter of personal preference but certainly a consideration.

 Normally, I wouldn’t bother noting the packaging.
 I’m not an unboxing aficionado.
 But the Leica X-U isn’t shipped in just any old box.
 The packaging itself is a work of art and has impressive engineering.